inammar/Reqres-API-Testing-with-Postman/README.md

 o	Test Steps:

-1. Send a DELETE request to /api/users/{id} with a existing user ID (e.g., GET /api/users/2).
+1. Send a DELETE request to /api/users/{id} with a existing user ID (e.g., DELETE /api/users/2).

 2. Verify the response status code is 204 No Content.